 Augusta, one of the largest cities in Georgia, is located on the south bank of the Savannah River midway between the Great Smokey Mountains and the Atlantic Ocean.
 It is a growing and thriving city with a metropolitan- area population of around 500,000, and recently ranked the second most favorable place to live in Georgia.
 The city has an active cultural life including symphony and ballet organizations, a choral society, and theatre groups as well as excellent outdoor activities.
 Nearby Clarks Hill Lake has 1,000 miles of shoreline for recreation; and the Atlantic Coast and the Great Smokey Mountains are three hours away by automobile.
-Augusta is world-renowned as the home of the Masters Golf Tournament.
+Augusta is also world- renowned as the home of the Masters Golf Tournament.

 Applicants should have completed four years of an AP/CP or three years of an AP residency program.
 American Board of Pathology eligible or certified individuals are preferred.